-I know there’s so much different between my childhood and my children’s childhood but I’m having a hard time coming around to the whole “snack” thing.
+I know there’s a huge difference between my childhood and my children’s childhood but I’m still having a hard time coming around to the whole “snack” thing.

 I know at school and daycare, their snacks are regimented.
 But on vacation (and in the car, traveling), it was basically the Wild West of Snacking.

 At one point in the vacation (and after they ate $25 worth of snacks in the car on the drive down), I turned to Nat and asked, “Did you eat snacks in the car growing up?”
 And he said, “No.” (It was a brief exchange because he was probably busy in the kitchen getting food for the kids, an activity that constituted 75% of our vacation.)